VetMentorNetwork/VetMentorNetDirectory/README.md

 # VetMentorNetDirectory
-A tool to list and categories members of the veteran mentor network
+A tool to list and categorize members of the veteran mentor network